wp-plugins/custom-stock-ticker/readme.txt

 1. Activate the Custom Stock Ticker plugin through the Plugins menu in WordPress

-1. Set Look and Stocks in Settings->StockTicker
+1. Configure appearance and Stocks symbols in "Relevad Plugins"->StockTicker

 1. Place Shortcodes
  * Pages / Posts: